 The quality of the protein is based on the amount of EAA’s in the protein.
 The more EAA’s in the protein, the better quality it is.

 The quality of protein can’t really be measured in hay or grass because every batch of hay has a different amount.
-In fact, the only way to measure the total protein being fed is to measure the actual protein of the animal consuming it.
+In fact, the only way to measure the total protein being fed is to measure the actual protein of the animal consuming it (killing it).
 Unfortunately this measurement is not a test you want to do on your horse.
 A rule of thumb holds though that the better the quality of hay or grass, the higher the quality of protein consumed and the reduced chance of a protein deficiency in your horse.
 The more stalk in the hay, the higher the fiber and the lower the available protein.
 Therefore, if your pasture and hay is of poor quality and your pasture and hay is limited in quantity, your horse is probably not getting enough good quality protein.
 They ingest enough protein to live, but not live well enough to become athletes.

 The simple solution is to add good quality protein to your horse’s diet.

 Proteins in mammals don’t last long.
 The average life span of a protein is about 1 to 2 days.
 They degrade into parts and are recycled or are destroyed and excreted.
 They can live for a while, such as through the winter, without consuming good quality protein but at some point, they need to replenish what has been lost.
 Otherwise a chronic deficiency will occur which is the main thrust of my message here.